cstrassburg/cmsxj19e-hacks/FLASH_AND_UPDATE_IMG_STRUCTURE.md

 You only have to adjust the addresses in the memory.

 If you are going to hack the camera, you can use the scripts I have prepared.
-You should be able to change the ROOTFS, use a programmer or a TTL serial stick to see what works.
+You should be able to change the ROOTFS, use a programmer or a USB to UART adapterk to see what works.